waveclaw/puppet-subscription_manager/README.md

 - **server_prefix**: The subscription path.
 Usually /subscription for RHN and /rhsm for a Katello installation.
 - **rhsm_baseurl**: The Content base URL in case the registration server has no content.
 An example would be https://cdn.redhat.com or https://katello.example.com/pulp/repos
 - **rhsm_cacert**: Path to a CA certificate for HTTPS connections to the server
 - **autosubscribe**: Enable automatic subscription to repositories based on default Pool settings.
-Must be false when using an activation key.
+Must be false when using an activation key unless specifiying a service leve.
+- **servicelevel**: provide automatic attachement to a service level in Satellite.
+Not applicable to katello installations.

 ### rhsm_register Examples